-My thighs are a real trouble area.
-They are very wide (the stretch marks not my thighs…) and really quite deep on the upper inner area.
-The skin within the stretch mark itself is paper thin with a tinge of a red/purple colour.
-Please note: Yes I am wearing leopard print boy boxer pants because I am embracing the fact that soon enough my husband will no longer find me attractive… and NO I do not have dry skin on my inner thigh – it is the lighting in the photo…
+My thighs are a naturally troublesome area.
+They are very wide (the stretch marks, not my thighs…) and quite deep on the upper inner area.
+The skin within the stretch mark itself is paper-thin with a tinge of a red/purple colour.
+Please note: Yes, I am wearing leopard print boy boxer pants because I am embracing that soon enough, my husband will no longer find me attractive… and NO, I do not have dry skin on my inner thigh – it is the lighting in the photo…

 7 MONTHS PREGNANT

-Wow, I wouldn’t ever show my body if I looked like I had been attacked by a lion… In fact, you kind of look like a tiger… look at that stripe and that one and woah, Mum that’s a BIG one… you’re like a human tiger.”
+Wow, I wouldn’t ever show my body if I looked like I had been attacked by a lion… In fact, you kind of look like a tiger… look at that stripe and that one and woah, Mum that’s a BIG one… you’re like a human tiger.

-Finally, the satanic problem area of all, the ever increasing buddha belly of doom…
+Finally, the satanic problem area of all, the ever-increasing buddha belly of doom…

 And as expected, sadly – the dreaded Mum Tum – remains a very obvious Mummy Tummy with a huge bump and lots of stretch marks.
 There are even some new ones that have popped along to enjoy the ride!?